sudo-simon/FAT/README.md

 }
 ```

+### ls

-- **ls**: lists all contents of CWD to stdout, together with the total number of contents present and the size of each one, bytes in the case of files and contents in the case of folders.
+It lists all contents of CWD to stdout, together with the total number of contents present and the size of each one, bytes in the case of files and contents in the case of folders.

 The DISK is never used for this operation as the CWD struct kept in memory keeps track of its contents and their sizes.